🤝 DAIC partners withPawtato

 Then in June 2022, dYdX announced its plans to develop a Cosmos-based blockchain exclusively for decentralized derivatives and perpetuals trading.
 Finally, in October 2023, dYdX Chain officially launched on the Cosmos network as the infrastructure that would provision the release of dYdX v4 a month later.

-The recently launched dYdX Chain allows the protocol to be completely interoperable with the Cosmos ecosystem and its many blockchains.
-For many, the launch as a Cosmos-enabled chain is considered a game-changer for dYdX because it opens up vast accessibility to liquidity sharing through its newfound connectivity to both the Cosmos and Celestia ecosystems.
+dYdX Chain gives the protocol deeper interoperability with the Cosmos ecosystem and its many blockchains.
+For dYdX, the move to a Cosmos-based appchain was a major strategic shift for dYdX because it opens up vast accessibility to liquidity sharing through its newfound connectivity to both the Cosmos and Celestia ecosystems.

 In addition to its vast user base, this development has the potential to help increase the overall liquidity and number of holders of the DYDX token, marking an important step in the ecosystem's long-term adoption and evolution.